FinnCummins/Group13/README.md

 ### For Students

-Take the stress out of selecting your final year project and save time by consulting our AI chatbot to find your perfect project!
+Take the stress out of selecting your final year project and save time by consulting our AI chatbot, which interfaces with OpenAI's LLM and a vector database, to find your perfect project!

 When you create an account on our web application you will be asked to insert your core research interests.